13 Best Places to Visit in Dublin & the Surrounding Area

 This little bookshop is located on the lower Ormond Quay in Dublin, among cafés and other shops.
 It seems like something you might usually find around somewhere else, but if you go inside you will be propelled into a bookish little world.

-There are tables near the window where you can sit and sip some tea surrounded by countless books, and there is also another small room in which you can find some really old secondhand books to look at and buy.
+There are tables near the window where you can eat food or sit and sip some tea surrounded by countless books, and there is also another small room in which you can find some really old secondhand books to look at and buy.

 10. Queen of Tarts